polar-app/polar-app/README.md

+# Overview

+Polar is a lerna multi-module and typescript build system setup in a monorepo with all the code kept in one place.

+# Stack

+- Typescript - Everything is done in Typescript with generics
+- Webpack
+- Lerna - provides our multi-module system
+- Firebase - provides the backend (Firestore)

+# External Libraries / Frameworks

+- Material UI
+- pdf.js
+- epub.js

 # Steps to Build

 - If you're on Windows you should download the latest version of Windows Subsystem for Linux.